markview-app/sample-markdown/samples/4_lazy-load-external-image-demo.md

-# Lazy Loading Test
+# Lazy Loading External Images Demo

-This document tests the lazy image loading feature.
+> MarkView's lazy loading feature for external images ensures that images are only loaded when they are about to enter the viewport, improving page load performance and user experience.

 ## Expected Behavior